Azure-Samples/azure-ad-conditional-access-apis/README.md

 ## Community contribution

-These samples are available in our [GitHub repository](https://github.com/Azure-Samples/azure-ad-conditional-access-apis).
-We are happy to support community contributions thorough GitHub Issues and Pull Requests.
+We are happy to support community contributions thorough GitHub Issues and Pull Requests in this [GitHub repository](https://github.com/Azure-Samples/azure-ad-conditional-access-apis).

 ## Next steps